mcci-catena/Catena-mcciadk/README.md

    2. They behave differently on buffer overflow.
 They always return the actual length of the string written to buffer, without the trailing `\0', not the length that might have been written.
    3. They allow you to easily index into the output buffer.

+## Targeted platforms

+This library is intended for systems with 32-bit or wider architecture.
+It might work with AVR32 systems, but has not been tested or compiled.

+MCCI uses this library regularly on ARM Cortex M0 platforms.
+Two of these platforms are covered by the Travis CI tests (Microchip SAMD21, and STM32L0).
+In addition, some users of the MCCI LoRaWAN software use ESP32, so we do CI testing with ESP32.
+MCCI doesn't regularly use the code on that platform, however.

 ## Release History

+- HEAD (v0.2.1.10) has improvements for ESP32 compilation, and improves CI testing.

 - v0.2.1 is a minor release.
 It adds `MCCIADK_VERSION` and support macros, so that the Catena Arduino Platform can display the version of the libraries for `system version`.